miyuki-starmiya/javascript/react/README.md

 - state: the source of truth that drives our app
 - view: a declarative description of the UI based on the current state
-- actions: the events that occur in the app based user input, and trigger updates in the state
+- actions: the events that occur in the app based user input, and trigger updates in the state. this is like eventHandlers

+## main elements of Redux

+- store: this is global component that stores the current state and it is an immutable object
+- action: state in the store is not changed directly, but with different actions. like `hooks` as functions
+- reducer: it is used to define the impact of the action on the state of the application
+- subscribe: it is used to create a callback function the store calls when its state is changed

+- dispatch: eventHandler
+- selector: access state and re-render

+Redux principles:
+  - The global state of your application is stored as an object inside a single store
+  - The only way to change the state is to dispatch an action
+  - Changes are made with pure reducer functions

 ## install